Take-Home Pay Calculator

 - Knowing how much you can afford towards rent, mortgage or other regular payments

-What taxes and charges are deducted from gross salary?
+What taxes and charges are deducted from your gross salary?

-Employment Insurance (EI) provides temporary financial assistance to people unable to work due to:
+Employment Insurance (EI) provides temporary financial assistance if you lose your job or take maternity/parental leave.
+You get EI if you're unable to work due to:

 - Unemployment (loss of their previous job without fault)